fight233/DThouse_cxd/src/plugins/taosadapter/README.md

 ## Interface

-### TDengine RESTful interface
+### DThouse RESTful interface

-You can use any http client to access the RESTful interface address `http://<fqdn>:6041/<APIEndPoint>` to insert to or query from TDengine.
+You can use any http client to access the RESTful interface address `http://<fqdn>:6041/<APIEndPoint>` to insert to or query from DThouse.
 Please refer to the [official documentation](https://www.taosdata.com/cn/documentation/connector#restful) for detail.
 The end point could be following:

 ```
 /rest/sql